 use any STL containers.

 - The linked list

-must be maintained in sorted order by the
+must be maintained in sorted order

 - The linked list node must contain the item number and a